CS601-F18/projects/sideproject.md

 ## Submission

-1. Use the following link to create your private github repository for this assignment: [Project S]()
+1. Use the following link to create your private github repository for this assignment: [Side Project](https://classroom.github.com/a/VZ5c4kDD)
 2. For full credit, make sure to follow all [Style Guidelines](https://github.com/CS601-F18/notes/blob/master/admin/style.md).
 Points will be deducted for each violation.
-3. Your program must be demonstrated to the professor or a TA by **Wednseday, December 12, 2018 - 5pm**.
+3. Your program must be demonstrated to the professor or a TA by **Wednesday, December 12, 2018 - 5pm**.
 Further instructions for making an interactive grading appointment for this project will be made available at a later date.
-4. All code *and thorough documentation* must be submitted to your github repository by **Wednseday, December 12, 2018 - 5pm**.
+4. All code *and thorough documentation* must be submitted to your github repository by **Wednesday, December 12, 2018 - 5pm**.

 ## Grading Rubric